Skip to main content

 Teachers are required to develop their professional skills in line with the needs of their schools.

-Participation in in-service training is taken into account in performance appraisal, and the results of the performance appraisal are, in turn, taken into account in the procedure for professional promotion of teachers.
+Performance appraisal takes into account participation in in-service training, and results of a performance appraisal are, in turn, taken into account in the procedure for professional promotion of teachers.

 Academic teachers